dvera/riskreport/index.md

 ## What is a VMR value?

 Reference ranges typically provided with blood test results are population based.
-In contrast, the Voloridge™ Modeled Range™ or VMR™ is the range of a single biomarker's values associated with the lowest future incidence of diseases.
+In contrast, the Voloridge Modeled Range or VMR is the range of a single biomarker's values associated with the lowest future incidence of diseases.
 Because there are multiple disease groups, the VMRs are based on a weighted average incidence of the major disease groups addressed in this guide.
 Because the VMRs are calculated directly by Voloridge Health's models based on a specific data set, and not designed to be medical recommendations, these values may differ from what you see as reference ranges with a blood test result.